Heatblur-Simulations/f-14-manual/src/f14ab/systems/engines_and_fuel_systems/engines.md

 pph on the F-14B.
 On the F-14B, the display moves in 100-pph increments in the expanded portion and in 500-pph increments in the compressed portion of the display.
-Normal indications on deck are 350 pph starting, 950 to 1,400 pph at idle, and approximately 10,100 pph at military and above. **The fuel flow reading for each engine indicates only basic engine consumption and does not indicate AB fuel flow.**
+Normal indications on deck are 350 pph starting, 950 to 1,400 pph at idle, and approximately 10,100 pph at military and above.

+> 💡 The fuel flow reading for each engine indicates only basic engine
+> consumption and does not indicate afterburner fuel flow.

 ![exhaust F-14A](../../../img/general_engine_exhaust.jpg)